 How do we gather information to refine our models of the physical world?
 This course is all about data: acquiring data, separating signals from noise, analyzing and interpreting data, and communicating results.
 Much – indeed nearly all – data spend some time as an electrical signal, so we will study analog electronics.
 In addition, students will become familiar with contemporary experimental techniques and instrumentation.
 Throughout, students will develop skills in scientific communication, especially in the written form.
 Six hours of laboratory work per week.

 Requisite: PHYS 225 or consent of the instructor.
 Spring semester.
-Professors Hanneke and Hunter.2022-23: Offered in Spring 2023
+Professors Hanneke and Hunter.2022-23: Not offered